ekirving/refpanel/README.md

 ### Downloading data

-To reduce unnecessary computation, `refpanel` downloads compatible `gatk HaplotypeCaller` `gVCF` files for 1000G and HGDP, and
-`CRAM` files for SGDP and GGVP (as `gVCF` files are not publicly available).
+To ensure all data is processed consistently, `refpanel` downloads `gVCF` files for all 1000G samples, and `CRAM` files for all samples in HGDP, SGDP and GGVP (as compatible `gVCF` files are not publicly available).

 To (optionally) pre-fetch all the data dependencies, run: